Statement of Investment Principles for the Warner Howard Limited Pension and Life Assurance Plan

 The Trustees will consider the effect of the appointment of any single investment manager on the likely volatility of returns of the Plan’s assets as a whole before making that appointment.

-The above principles apply equally to the selection of investment managers who are appointed to manage Additional Voluntary Contributions on behalf of the Trustees.
+The above principles would apply equally to the selection of investment managers who are appointed to manage Additional Voluntary Contributions on behalf of the Trustees.

 3.4.
 Policy on Stock Selection

 3.5.
-Policy on Monitoring Investment Manager
+Policy on Monitoring Investment Managers

-The Trustees along with their investment adviser meet Legal & General Assurance (Pensions Management) Limited (the ‘Investment Manager’) at least once a year.
+The Trustees along with their investment adviser meet the Investment Managers at least once a year.

-The Trustees monitor the remuneration, including incentives, that are paid to their Investment Manager and how they reward their key staff who manage client funds, along with how the pay and incentives motivate employees who manage client funds.
+The Trustees monitor the remuneration, including incentives, that are paid to their Investment Managers and how they reward their key staff who manage client funds, along with how the pay and incentives motivate employees who manage client funds.

 As part of the monitoring that the Trustees carry out on a regular basis, they should ensure that this policy is in line with their investment strategy.